Catherine Field

 Catherine Field shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 20.9%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 14.8%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.2%).
-Vocational credentials are held by 37.0% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 25.4%.
-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 37.0% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (25.4%).
+Educational participation is high, with 28.7% of residents currently enrolled in formal education, comprising 10.3% in primary, 7.5% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education